hpaluch/dsPIC33fj-tutorial/README.md

 # Known traps

-* MCC Tool does not support dsPIC33FJ series (yes, that's it)
+* MCC Tool does not support dsPIC33FJ series (yes, that's it).
+So we have to code manually - however we can sometime reuse MCC generated code for similar CPU.
-* PDIP version of dsPIC33FJ does NOT include 2 channel Audio DAC (please see feature matrix on datasheets - it is really that).
+* PDIP version of dsPIC33FJ does NOT include 2 channel Audio DAC (please see feature matrix on datasheet `DS70291G-page 2` - it is really that).
 So we will use PWM + RC filter in future as poor-man DAC.

 # Resources